 Your boss monitors your online presence?

-Or worse, “Do they look at your screen remotely to see that you are actually working?”
+“Do they look at your screen remotely to see that you are actually working?”

-No, we are not in a prison neither a kindergarden.
+We are not in a prison neither a kindergarden.
 I am expected to do my work and to do it at my best.

 In some part of the world it’s common to try to trick your company and get paid for not working, and it’s a usual life goal to receive money without doing anything.